VediRago/diogo-oliveira-ux/vault/layering-as-a-method/worldbuilding-method-hierarchy.md

 Not every element needs to reach every tier.
 A background character may only need tier one.
 A civilization-defining system usually needs history.
 A playable quest needs the full chain to reach quest logic naturally, or it reads as an errand pasted onto lore rather than an expression of what already exists.

-## Worked Example — Chip Removal Quest

-The quest wasn't invented first and justified backward.
-It exists because four prior layers already demanded it: a founding theft, an obedience-based institution, medicine turned into bodily governance, and chips normalized as identity.
-The quest is history becoming playable pressure — not a separate formula.

 ## Design Goal